msugenius/halo-lab-test/README.md

   git clone https://github.com/msugenius/halo-lab-test.git
 ```

-Next, you need to copy the .env.example file to create a .env file in the server directory and fill in the value of the DATABASE_URL property.
+Next, you need to rename the .env.example file to a .env and fill the value of the DATABASE_URL property.
 Now all that remains is to build our container:
 ```bash
   cd halo-lab-test
   docker compose up -d